About The CDP

 Advancing a Cure through Global Collaboration

-First, we are performing islet-cell transplants on Type 1 diabetic patients as part of a Phase 3 clinical trial being conducted by the Clinical Islet Transplantation Consortium.
+We are performing islet-cell transplants on Type 1 diabetic patients as part of a Phase 3 clinical trial being conducted by the Clinical Islet Transplantation Consortium.
 This trial will bring us one important step closer to making islet-cell transplants standard medical care.

-Second, our researchers across the world are making these transplants safer and more effective by researching cell encapsulation, which may help patients avoid the immunosuppressant drugs necessary after a transplant.
+Our researchers across the world are making these transplants safer and more effective by researching cell encapsulation, which may help patients avoid the immunosuppressant drugs necessary after a transplant.
 We are also looking into cell regenesis, which will provide new islet cell sources and eventually eliminate the need for donor-cell transplants.